-URLs for Religious Exemption to Day Care.
+URLs for Religious Exemption in the Day Care setting.

 Who can sign medical exemptions in various states